 Friedrich Nietzsche, The Gay Science : Third Book, 224.

-This misunderstanding has led to the conclusion that the “higher consciousness” would not have become known to us until about 30,000 years ago.
-However, because it’s in fact the original state of mind of all human species, these experiences are millions of years of age.
-The awareness, which is the cornerstone of our civilisation, is intended only for the temporary protection of children.
-It does not let us see the world as such, but corrects and shapes the information we collect with our senses.
-The “real world”, we have imagined, is a structure in our minds.
+This misunderstanding led to the conclusion that the “higher consciousness” would not have become known until about 30,000 years ago.
+However, because it’s, in fact, the original state of mind of all human species, these experiences are millions of years of age.
+Awareness, the cornerstone of our civilisation, is intended only for the temporary protection of children.
+It does not let us see the world but corrects and shapes the information we collect with our senses.
+The “real world” we have imagined is a structure in our minds.

-Explaining the real adulthood is difficult because nature have had no intention of bringing anything back from adulthood to adolescence, whenever this may happen.
-There are no “documents”.
+Explaining real adulthood is difficult because nature has had no intention of bringing anything back from adulthood to adolescence, whenever this may happen.
+There are no “documents” in adulthood.
 There is no evidence either.
-The things happening on the other side are not created to be explained.
+The things happening on the other side are not meant to be explained.
 All writings are inevitably weak descriptions of what has happened.
 Even the highest possible culture and civilisation is stupidly childish compared to what one can experience without cognition.
-As a person grows up, he or she leaves behind everything that interests him or her at a young age.
+As a person grows up, they leave behind everything that interests them at a young age.
 That’s for sure.
-And that is exactly what we are trying to fight against in all possible ways.
+And that is what we are trying to fight against in all possible ways.

-In religions mystical experiences are called revelation, enlightenment, awakening, rebirth, glorification, or salvation.
-All those terms refer to the sudden opening of the mind to a new kind of reality.
-In Eastern philosophy terms such as Bodhi, kenshō, satori and prajñā are similar.
-Behind the terminology all names refer to, after all, one and the same thing: growing into adulthood for a moment.
-And also the fact that growing into adulthood is difficult: it is difficult to achieve, it’s difficult to stay in that state, and furthermore, it’s difficult to tell about it.
+In religions, mystical experiences are called revelation, enlightenment, awakening, rebirth, glorification, or salvation.
+All those terms refer to the sudden opening of the mind to a new reality.
+In Eastern philosophy, words such as Bodhi, kenshō, satori and prajñā are similar.
+Behind the terminology, all names refer to, after all, the same thing: growing into adulthood for a moment.
+And also, the fact that growing into adulthood is problematic: it is difficult to achieve, it’s challenging to stay in that state, and it’s difficult to tell about it.

-It is not surprising as such that the change of psyche has produced strange doctrines and practices along with several fine terms.
-Many believe that they can lead to a higher reality, that mystical experience is only possible when one has prayed enough, obediently followed the straight and narrow path, selected the right doctrine, and meditated upon instructions.
+Unsurprisingly, the change in psyche has produced strange doctrines and practices and several good terms.
+Many believe that they can lead humans to a higher reality.
+Mystical experience is only possible when one has prayed enough, obediently followed the straight and narrow path, selected the correct doctrine, and meditated upon instructions.
 The purpose is to control people’s behaviour, first for their own sake and then for the benefit of others.
-The fact is, however, that institutions, doctrinal traditions, gurus, masters, priests, or teachers have virtually no effect on the experience in itself, no matter how fascinating it may be.
-There is no way to consciously change the natural psyche, and it cannot be consciously pursued; it is independent of human will and action, even though it is claimed otherwise.
-There are no higher realities, there are only sick people who need treatment.
+However, the fact is that institutions, doctrinal traditions, gurus, masters, priests, or teachers have virtually no effect on the experience in itself, no matter how fascinating the idea may be.
+There is no way to pursue or change the natural psyche consciously; it is independent of human will and action, even though some claim otherwise.
+Therefore, there are no higher realities.
+There are only sick people who need treatment.